intel-analytics/BigDL-2.x/docs/docs/Orca/orca-pytorch-estimator.md

                    model_dir=None,
                    backend="bigdl"):
 ```
-* `model`: PyTorch model if `backend="bigdl"`, PyTorch model creator if `backend="horovod"`
+* `model`: PyTorch model if `backend="bigdl"`, PyTorch model creator if `backend="horovod" or "torch_distributed"`
-* `optimizer`: bigdl optimizer if `backend="bigdl"`, PyTorch optimizer creator if `backend="horovod"`
+* `optimizer`: Orca optimizer or PyTorch optimizer if `backend="bigdl"`, PyTorch optimizer creator if `backend="horovod" or "torch_distributed"`
-* `loss`: PyTorch loss if `backend="bigdl"`, PyTorch loss creator if `backend="horovod"`
+* `loss`: PyTorch loss if `backend="bigdl"`, PyTorch loss creator if `backend="horovod" or "torch_distributed"`
-* `scheduler_creator`: parameter for horovod. a learning rate scheduler wrapping the optimizer.
+* `scheduler_creator`: parameter for horovod and torch_distributed. a learning rate scheduler wrapping the optimizer.
 You will need to set ``TorchTrainer(scheduler_step_freq="epoch")`` for the scheduler to be incremented correctly.
 If using a scheduler for validation loss, be sure to call ``trainer.update_scheduler(validation_loss)``
-* `training_operator_cls`: parameter for horovod.
+* `training_operator_cls`: parameter for horovod and torch_distributed.
 Custom training operator class that subclasses the TrainingOperator class.
 This class will be copied onto all remote workers and used to specify custom training and validation operations.
 Defaults to TrainingOperator.
-* `initialization_hook`: parameter for horovod.
+* `initialization_hook`: parameter for horovod and torch_distributed.
-* `config`: parameter for horovod.
+* `config`: parameter for horovod and torch_distributed.
 Config dict to create model, optimizer loss and data.
-* `scheduler_step_freq`: parameter for horovod. "batch", "epoch", "manual", or None.
+* `scheduler_step_freq`: parameter for horovod and torch_distributed. "batch", "epoch", "manual", or None.
 This will determine when ``scheduler.step`` is called.
 If "batch", ``step`` will be called after every optimizer step.
 If "epoch", ``step`` will be called after one pass of the DataLoader.
 If "manual", the scheduler will not be incremented automatically - you are expected to call ``trainer.update_schedulers`` manually.
 If a scheduler is passed in, this value is expected to not be None.
-* `use_tqdm`: parameter for horovod.
+* `use_tqdm`: parameter for horovod and torch_distributed.
 You can monitor training progress if use_tqdm=True.
-* `workers_per_node`: parameter for horovod. worker number on each node. default: 1.
+* `workers_per_node`: parameter for horovod and torch_distributed. worker number on each node. default: 1.
 * `model_dir`: parameter for `bigdl`.
 The path to save model.
 During the training, if checkpoint_trigger is defined and triggered, the model will be saved to model_dir.
-* `backend`: You can choose "horovod" or "bigdl" as backend.
+* `backend`: You can choose "horovod",  "torch_distributed" or "bigdl" as backend.
 Default: bigdl.

 ### Use horovod Estimator
 #### **Train model**